lucsky/cuid/README.md

 ## Go package specific features

-The Go cuid package provides APIs to specify a custom random source as well as a custom counter source.
+The Go cuid package provides APIs to specify a custom random source as well as a custom counter.
+A custom counter implementation could provide a centralized Redis base counter, for example.